SaxyPandaBear/sodium-intake/README.md

     - Note: These are the only *requirements* to use this application.
 NLTK itself has other libraries that is uses, and will give warnings when those libraries are not installed.
         - To fix this for `twython`, just install it. `pip install twython`
 - Create an `auths.py` file.
-Template is provided.
+A template is provided.
     - You must register a Reddit application [here](https://www.reddit.com/prefs/apps) in order to obtain your client ID and secret for using Reddit's API.
--

-TBD
+- Create a `subreddits.txt` file containing the subs that will be used for sentiment analysis.
+  Subreddits should be separated by newlines.
+A template is provided.
+- The first time that the script is run, if there is no "vader_lexicon" file available, it will fail.
+  The following lines of code at the beginning of the file are commented out, but are required for initial setup

+        import nltk
+        nltk.download('vader_lexicon')

 ## Usage